zeldaret/botw/Contributing.md

 9. Before opening a PR, reformat the code with clang-format and run `tools/check`.
     * You can use clang-format via your editor – VSCode and CLion have built-in clang-format support — or by calling `git clang-format` (for files you have `git add`ed and not yet committed).
+    * If your editor does not have built-in support for clang-format, or if you need to invoke clang-format in a terminal, you'll need to install it manually.
+      * If your Linux distro or system (e.g. macOS) does not package clang-format 12, you can download it from [the LLVM project website here](https://releases.llvm.org/download.html)

 ## Code style